 AKC Pet Insurance Offers Pre-Existing Condition Coverage

-We are the first and only major pet insurance company to offer coverage for pre-existing conditions!
-As long as your pet has had a policy with us for a full policy term (365 days) with continuous coverage, after policy renewal, your pet will have satisfied the waiting period for pre-existing coverage.
+We are the first and only major pet insurance company to offer coverage for pre-existing conditions* (underwritten by Independence American Insurance Company)!
+As long as your pet has had a policy with us for a full policy term (365 days) with continuous coverage, after policy renewal, your pet will have satisfied the exclusion period for pre-existing coverage.

 Let’s say your dog’s policy began on 1/1/21, and they had shown symptoms of allergies before their policy began.
 During their first policy term, claims for their allergy treatment would not be eligible because it would be considered pre-existing.
 However, after you renew your policy for the following year, claims for your dog’s allergy treatments that have a date of service after 1/1/22 may be eligible.

-While you can’t submit claims for treatments that occurred during your first policy term due to a waiting period still being in place, claims moving forward for that condition may be considered eligible.
+While you can’t submit claims for treatments that occurred during your first policy term due to an exclusion period still being in place, claims moving forward for that condition may be considered eligible.